SanTechIT/CS180PRJ4/README.md

 * *To write a new example, put 3 backticks at the start and end to make it a code block - otherwise Markdown formatting makes it weird*

+Note: output shown in console examples is not final.
+Test cases contain verification for proper output.

 ___